lab1092/blender-manual_ja/manual/render/camera/introduction.rst

    and is only a cosmetic setting.
    The camera icon can also be scaled using the standard Scale :kbd:`S` transform key.
 Passepartout, Alpha
-   This mode darkens the area outside of the camera's field of view, based on the :guilabel:`Alpha` setting.
+   This mode darkens the area outside of the camera's field of view, based on the *Alpha* setting.

 Composition Guides
 ==================

-:guilabel:`Composition Guides` are available from the drop-down menu, which can help when framing a shot.
+*Composition Guides* are available from the drop-down menu, which can help when framing a shot.
 There are 8 types of guides available: